 Where can I find help to quit smoking?

 The best way to prevent lung cancer is to stop smoking.
-For help on quitting smoking, Centegra Health System and the American Cancer Society partner to offer the Freshstart Smoking Cessation program.
+For help on quitting smoking, Centegra Health System and the American Cancer Society partner to offer the Freshstart Tobacco Cessation program.
 This proven program is offered at Centegra Health Bridge Fitness Center in Crystal Lake.
 For more information or to register, call 877-CENTEGRA (236-8347).
 To speak with a counselor immediately, call 1-866-QUIT-YES.
 If you have already quit smoking, congratulations and keep it up!